Living-with-machines/genre-classification/genre_classification_of_bl_books/05_share_outputs.md

 This is a non-exhaustive list of things people may want to know.
 This information becomes even more important if our model is going to be used to make decisions or inform decisions that impact humans.
 In our particular case we are predicting the genre of 19th-Century books.
 This is maybe not as high stakes as a model approving or rejecting insurance claims but it may still have an impact on people depending on how the model is used.
 For example, if the model is used to help with discovery, books which are mislabelled might be less discoverable.
 If the mistakes are model are not random i.e. they are systematic in some way, this might mean some types of books be made less discoverable.
 For example, we have been concerned throughout this process with the impact of language on our model.
 If our model sucks at predicting non English book titles it is important people know this.

 This is what a model card aims to help address.
 The Model Cards for Model Reporting {cite:p}`mitchell2019` paper offers a framework for approaching this task.
-The paper gives some structure to addressing things people may want, and more likely *should* know, about our model.
+The paper gives some structure to addressing things people may want, and more likely _should_ know, about our model.
 We have attempted to try and follow this structure in documenting our models.
-Whether we have done a good job is open to debate, however, we think that *attempting* to complete these model cards when sharing models.
+Whether we have done a good job is open to debate, however, we think that _attempting_ to complete these model cards when sharing models.
+You can read the model card for our model [here](https://huggingface.co/BritishLibraryLabs/bl-books-genre).

 ![Screenshot of a model card](figs/model_card.png)